 - Straw Feminist: Bosco's mother.
 She is not very obnoxious though, and merely wants to make babies without a man, preferring the baby to be an angelic little she.
 That being said, she still cares very deeply for her son.

-- The Stinger: "The City that Dares Not Sleep" has at least two of them that can be triggered after the credits roll, both covering how Max is still there when the next season comes out.
+- The Stinger: "The City that Dares Not Sleep" has at least two of them that can be triggered after the credits roll, both covering how Max is still there when/if another season comes out.

 - Stripped to the Bone: The great-grandpas of Sam and Max are skeletonized by moleman magic at the end of Episode 302.